spw32767/fund-management-unify/MERGED_SUBMISSIONS.md

    ```

 3. The backend collects every PDF file associated with that submission (including generated PDFs such as the publication reward form) and merges them into a single document.
+   * When only a single PDF exists, it is copied into the archive directory so the storage layout stays consistent without relying on external merge tools.

 ## Storage location